Spartanburg County assistance programs.

 Debt management and assistance plans

 Thousands of local families are hurting in this weak economy, and Compass of Carolina Consumer Credit Counseling offers consumers many different debt management and reduction programs.
-A credit counselor will work with the individual to discuss debt management plans, settlement programs, and other ways for them to get out of debt.
-They can even discuss arbitration.
+A credit counselor will work with the individual to discuss debt management plans, settlement programs, and other ways for them to get out of financial challenges.
+They can even discuss debt arbitration.
 Click here to learn more.
 Dial 864 467-3434.

 Dental assistance programs

-Healthy Smiles of Spartanburg is a partnership of local dentists who have joined together to provide local children with free dental care, cleanings, and other services.
+Healthy Smiles of Spartanburg is a partnership of local dentists who have joined together to provide local children with assistance.
+Youth in the upstate region can get free dental care, cleanings, and other services.
 Dial 864-592-4696.
+Or, for more support, locate dental clinics near you.

 Salvation Army of Spartanburg provides financial assistance, and several other resources to help people make it through a difficult period.
-Get housing assistance and transitional housing, character building programs for youth, senior programs, and help for paying bills.
+Get housing (rent or mortgage) assistance and transitional housing, character building programs for youth, senior programs, and help for paying bills.
+There are also free clothes, Christmas toys, furniture, and yearly back to school supply events.
 Call the Salvation Army at 864.576.6670.
 Read more on Salvation Army programs in Spartanburg.

 Greer Relief and Resources Agency offers the following.
 Utility and electric bill payment assistance is available for people who have received a disconnection notice.
 An on site food pantry can provide emergency food, and vouchers are also available.
 Prescription medication expense assistance is for qualified low income and uninsured clients who are in need of help, and they may qualify for partial assistance for their medications.